mirabelle514/mcp-figma-builder/docs/mcp-server-readme.md

 ## Overview

-This MCP server bridges the gap between Figma designs and your existing Lumiere Design System components.
+This MCP server bridges the gap between Figma designs and your existing EUI Design System components.
 Instead of generating new components from scratch, it:

 1. **Analyzes Figma designs** to understand visual patterns and structure
-2. **Maps designs to existing Lumiere components** with confidence scores
+2. **Maps designs to existing EUI components** with confidence scores
 3. **Generates implementation guides** with code examples using your components
 4. **Provides fast customization prompts** to help developers adapt the components